hck/filter_factory/README.md

 # FilterFactory

-Filtr allows you to easily fetch ActiveRecord/Mongoid models that match specified filters.
+FilterFactory allows you to easily fetch ActiveRecord/Mongoid models that match specified filters.

 ## Installation